vishalpatil1337/Microsoft-Office-Password-Cracker-tool/README.md

    c) if office2john.py alredy exists the second file will be removed using rm command.

-   d) enter subject name :      here you need to write any subject name for example ai  (artificial intelligence). \n
+   d) enter subject name :      here you need to write any subject name for example ai  (artificial intelligence). /n
                                 it will make Wordlist 0-99999 , ai1-9999, AI0-99999,ai@0-99999 in this format.
                                 in exam password is probably like subject name then 3 to 6 letters - example ai123